HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 According to the dataset, CMSs are used by less than 7% of the top 1,000 websites, compared to 47% of the complete dataset of all mobile sites in our analysis.
 A possible explanation, and the one we offered last year, is that smaller businesses and websites tend to use a CMS due to the ease of use, and the higher ranked websites tend to be built with proprietary solutions by professional web developers.

 Another explanation is that for higher ranking sites which tend to have more resources allocated to development, the choice of a CMS is more likely to be obfuscated.
-It seems improbable that more than 90% of the top 1,000 would forgo a CMS entirely and more likely that they just don’t show up in our dataset.
+It is improbable that more than 90% of the top 1,000 would forgo a CMS entirely and more likely that they just don’t show up in our dataset.

-A potentially correlated trend is the adoption of “headless” and the move towards separating content, and the CMS that powers it, from the frontend experience offered to end-users.
+A potentially correlated trend is the adoption of “headless” CMSs and the move towards separating content — and the CMS that powers it — from the frontend experience offered to end-users.

-While our confidence in the overall dataset remains high, we’re interested in investigating the adoption by rank dataset further in future editions to see if more can be done to detect CMS usage and improve the overall accuracy of our results.
+While our confidence in the overall dataset remains high, we’re interested in investigating the adoption by rank dataset further in future editions of this report to see if more can be done to detect CMS usage and improve the overall accuracy of our results.

 ## Most popular CMSs

-Among all websites that are attributed as using a CMS, WordPress sites account for the majority of the relative market share, with over 35% adoption on mobile, followed by Wix (2%), Joomla (1.8%), Drupal (1.6%), and Squarespace (1%).
+Among all websites that use an identifiable CMS, WordPress sites account for the majority of the relative market share — with over 35% adoption on mobile — followed by Wix (2%), Joomla (1.8%), Drupal (1.6%), and Squarespace (1%).

 {{ figure_markup(
   image="top-5-cms-yoy.png",
-  caption="Wordpress and Wix experienced steady growth over the past 3 years.", description="Column chart depicting the percent of websites built on each of the top 5 CMSs, in the past 3 years.
+  caption="WordPress and Wix experienced steady growth over the past 3 years.", description="Column chart depicting the percent of websites built on each of the top five CMSs, in the past 3 years.
 WordPress, Wix and Squarespace are growing in adoption year-over-year, while Drupal and Joomla are dropping.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=714516300&format=interactive", sheets_gid="1396671791", sql_file="top_cms.sql"
   )
 }}

 Comparing year over year, Drupal and Joomla continue to decline in market share, while Squarespace remains steady and Wix grows.
-WordPress continues its assent, increasing 1.4% over 2021 on mobile, and 0.2% over 2021 on desktop.
+WordPress continues its ascent, increasing 1.4% over 2021 on mobile, and 0.2% over 2021 on desktop.

 {{ figure_markup(
   image="wordpress-page-builders.png",
-  caption="43% of mobile wordpress page builders adopted elementor.", description="Column chart depicting the top 5 page builders for WordPress.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=184382453&format=interactive", sheets_gid="2087504589", sql_file="wordpress_page_builders.sql"
+  caption="43% of mobile WordPress page builders adopted elementor.", description="Column chart depicting the top five page builders for WordPress.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=184382453&format=interactive", sheets_gid="2087504589", sql_file="wordpress_page_builders.sql"